dougefla/Awesome-Articulated-Object-Understanding/README.md

 To enable general-purpose robots, we will require the robot to operate daily articulated objects as humans do.
 Current robot manipulation has heavily relied on using a parallel gripper, which restricts the robot to a limited set of objects.
 On the other hand, operating with a multi-finger robot hand will allow better approximation to human behavior and enable the robot to operate on diverse articulated objects.
 To this end, we propose a new benchmark called DexArt, which involves Dexterous manipulation with Articulated objects in a physical simulator.
 In our benchmark, we define multiple complex manipulation tasks, and the robot hand will need to manipulate diverse articulated objects within each task.
 Our main focus is to evaluate the generalizability of the learned policy on unseen articulated objects.
 This is very challenging given the high degrees of freedom of both hands and objects.
 We use Reinforcement Learning with 3D representation learning to achieve generalization.
 Through extensive studies, we provide new insights into how 3D representation learning affects decision making in RL with 3D point cloud inputs.
 </details>

-### 4. GAMMA: Generalizable Articulation Modeling and Manipulation for Articulated Objects
+### 8. GAMMA: Generalizable Articulation Modeling and Manipulation for Articulated Objects
-*GAMMA, Arxiv 2023*
+*GAMMA, arXiv 2023*

 [📄 Paper](https://arxiv.org/abs/2309.16264) | [🌐 Project Page](https://sites.google.com/view/gamma-articulation)
 - Level: Category-Agnostic